epiasini/FlowerTaskCircular/README.md

-# Flower task - vertical task type
+# Flower task - circular task type

 ## License
 This work is licensed under the [Creative Commons